deercreeklabs/f1-seller-client/shopper.md

 var client = new ShopperClient("TestAppId");
 ```

-The F1 Shopping Cart client library loads asynchronously, so you need to wait
+The F1 Shopping Cart client library loads asynchronously, so the application
-until it is fully loaded before constructing the client and calling methods.
+needs to wait until the library is fully loaded before constructing the
+client and calling methods.

 The best way to do this is via the window.f1OnReadyCallback.
 If this callback
 is defined, the client library will call it when it is done loading.
 The
 callback should accept a single response object as an argument.
 This object